 This book will assist you in using the strategy presented in this book to become smart profitable investors going forward.
 Of course, your risk tolerance, covered in an early chapter, will determine how you allocate your assets between equities and fixed income vehicles.
 Profitable investing is accomplished by first determining the market’s health using a group of market indicators, and then investing in a limited universe of exchange-traded funds, selected by a weekly relative strength analysis.
 Once the market trend has changed all equity positions should be sold and the proceeds are placed safely in cash awaiting the next buy signal.

 After reading the FAQs, go to the blog page for the latest market commentary, Dashboard readings, and backtest results (June 7 blog and also in the FAQ tab).

-The blog will be updated weekly on Sunday or a day or so earlier to keep you informed as to the dashboard market conditions.
+The blog is updated weekly on Saturday or Sunday to keep you informed as to the Dashboard and market conditions.
 And of course reader comments and questions are always welcomed.